Home » Garden » Simple Recipe for Homemade Weed Killer That Works

 Simple Recipe for Homemade Weed Killer That Works

+What I love most about this recipe is there is NO NEED to use synthetic pesticides to get the same effect.
 So if you are looking for ways to kill weeds organically without having to pull them, try this simple recipe for homemade weed killer instead.

 But like I said before, keep in mind it is non-selective and kills both bad and good microbes.
+For me, I only use this in hardscaped areas and protect my plants if they are nearby.

 close up of ingredients to make simple homemade weed killer recipe that works

-Ingredients for This Recipe for Homemade Weed Killer
+Ingredients for Homemade Weed Killer

 Not much is needed to make your own homemade weed killer recipe and you likely already have the ingredients laying around your house.